kaby76/Trash/trparse/readme.md

 # Trparse

-Parse a file, command-line string argument, or stdin using a built-in or generated parser, and output to stdout the parse tree data.
-If the current directory contains a parser in the `Generated/` sub-directory, then the tool will use the parser in `Generated/`.
-Otherwise, the parse type will depend on other inputs.
+Parse files and output to stdout parse tree data.

-With the positional args,
+If the current directory contains a generated parser (`Generated/` or the current directory is within `Generated/`) the tool will use the generated parser.

-a file is parse.
-If not using the `Generated/` parser, the type of parse will be based on the file suffix:
+If using positional args on the command line, a file is parse depending on the extension of the file name:

 * `.g2` for an Antlr2
 * `.g3` for an Antlr3